API-App/APII/README.md

 * Show list of APIs
   * Sorted alphabetically and by category
-* Sort APIs by catagory
+* Sort APIs by cateagory
 * Detail view for APIs
 * Search bar
   * Search in APIs